lexomut/lexomut-rsschool/presentation/transcript.md

 3 The <canvas> tag is intended to allow different styles of drawing.
 To get access to an actual drawing interface, we first need to create a context, an object whose methods provide the drawing interface.
 There are currently two widely supported drawing styles: "2d" for two-dimensional graphics and "webgl" for three-dimensional graphics through the OpenGL interface.
 3.1 After creating the context object, the example draws a red rectangle 100 pixels wide and 50 pixels high, with its top-left corner at coordinates (10,10).

 4.In the canvas interface, a shape can be filled, meaning its area is given a certain color or pattern, or it can be stroked, which means a line is drawn along its edge.The fillRect method fills a rectangle.
-It takes first the x- and y-coordinates of the rectangleís top-left corner, then its width, and then its height.
+It takes first the x- and y-coordinates of the rectangle√≠s top-left corner, then its width, and then its height.
 A similar method, strokeRect, draws the outline of a rectangle.

 Neither method takes any further parameters.
 The color of the fill, thickness of the stroke, and so on, are not determined by an argument to the method (as you might reasonably expect) but rather by properties of the context object.